zunkelty/rsa-chat-facharbeit/README.md

 Fork from [@crsandeep/simple-react-full-stack](https://github.com/crsandeep/simple-react-full-stack).

+Note that this website is not responsive and only made to be accessed from devices with a minimum screen size of an iPad.

 ## Setup

 Before using the app you must add an enviromental variable called *ADMIN_CODE*.
 This code is used to set a "secret" password that enables the presentator/admin to access the admin console.